-What approval rights do shareholders have over business combinations or sales of a public company?
+10 What approval rights do shareholders have over business combinations or sales of a public company?
 Do shareholders have appraisal or similar rights in these transactions?

-Mergers, demergers, and sales and leases of a significant portion of, or all, assets are considered to be significant transactions for public companies, and are subject to shareholder approval (two-thirds of voting rights present and voting at the general assembly, unless a higher quorum is required by the company's articles of association).
-Shareholders who vote against such transactions at the relevant general assembly meeting can request the redemption of their shares by the company at a price equal to the average of the weighted average trading prices of the company's shares for the last 30 days prior to the announcement of the transaction.
-This right will also be accorded to shareholders where the company fails to fulfil its duties related to the convention of the general assembly (ie, unduly preventing the shareholder from attending the meeting, or failing to perform necessary call or agenda publication procedures).
+Mergers and demergers, among other transactions, are considered to be significant transactions for public companies, and are subject to share-holder approval (two-thirds of voting rights present and voting at the general assembly, unless a higher quorum is required by the company's articles of association).
+Shareholders who vote against such transactions at the relevant general assembly meeting can request the redemption of their shares by the company.
+This right will also be accorded to shareholders where the company fails to fulfil its duties related to the convention of the general assembly (ie, unduly preventing the shareholder from attending or voting at the meeting, or failing to perform necessary invitation or agenda publication procedures).